RRShieldsCutler/biol358-DryLab/README.md

 conda create -n qiime1 python=2.7 qiime matplotlib=1.4.3 mock nose -c bioconda
 # Say "y" when it prompts you.
 ```
-To activate the QIIME environment on the computer, enter the following command: `source activate qiime1`.
-You should now have a little `(qiime1)` indicator to the left of your active terminal line.
+To activate the QIIME environment on the computer, enter the following command: `conda activate qiime1`.
+You should now have a little `(qiime1)` indicator at the left side of your active terminal line.

 If you didn't find it before, that last line of the FASTQ is a code, similar to the ones [described here](https://www.drive5.com/usearch/manual/quality_score.html).
 How do you think we will use this information in the next step?